TimZaman/dotaservice/NOTES.md

 Changing above to `+map start` doesn't make a difference.

-Using Dota GUI, "1v1 solo mid" (21) only spawns creeps in center, but bots fill up all 5v5 spaces.
-The "mid-only" (11) mode doesn't seem to spawn any creeps at all!

 `./dota.sh -console -insecure +sv_lan 1 +sv_cheats 1 +map "dota gamemode 21" -fill_with_bots`
 Works nicely.
 Not sure how to take over bots though.
 Seems that i can just join a team as long